-Since Einstein is dead, allow me to use a simple example to prove Einstein’s claim.
-If you start with just a single penny and double it every day, how long will it take you to get to one million dollars?
+Here’s a simple example: If you start with just a single penny and double it every day, how long will it take you to reach one million dollars?
 One year?
 Six months?
 Believe it or not, it would only take 28 days.
-To be specific, at the end of 28 days you end up with $1,342,177.20!
-Score one for Einstein!
+To be specific, at the end of 28 days you end up with … $1,342,177.20!

 The original penny turned into two, but then those two turned into four, and those four turned into eight, and so on.
 If you still don’t believe it, take a calculator and enter 0.01.
 Then multiply that number by two.
 Keep multiplying your new number by 2 and count how many times it takes to get to one million.

-In a nutshell, the growth of your money sped up because not only was your original penny collecting interest — but ALL the pennies you received as interest also began to earn interest.
+In a nutshell, the growth of your money sped up because not only was your original penny collecting interest — but all of the pennies you received as interest also began to earn interest.
 This growth upon growth is known as “compounding,” and that’s where the term “compound interest” comes from.

-If you invest $100 at 6% interest — I know, but just play along — at the end of one year you will end up with $106.
-At the end of two years, the uninitiated might expect you to have $112.
-But in fact, thanks to the power of compound interest, you would actually have a total of $112.36.
+If you invest $100 at 6% interest — I know, but just play along — at the end of one year you’ll end up with $106.
+And at the end of two years, the uninitiated might expect you to have $112 — but in fact, thanks to the power of compound interest, you would actually have a total of $112.36.
 That’s because you not only received interest on your original principal of $100, but also on the interest you gained from year one (the additional $6.00).
 Compounding in action!

-Like the mighty oak that starts out life as a lowly acorn, compound interest is something that must be nurtured over time.
-And the younger you are, the more opportunity you have to take advantage of the most powerful force in the universe when you are saving and investing.
+Like the mighty oak that starts out life as a lowly acorn, compound growth is something that must be nurtured over time — and the younger you are, the more opportunity you have to take advantage of the most powerful force in the universe when you’re saving and investing.
 Yes, patience you must have, young padawan.

 Successful household CEOs — including the millionaire next door — understand the power of compounding interest can be used for good and evil.
-And they use that knowledge as an incentive for saving and investing, and as an aid in helping them avoid unnecessary debt.
+And they use that knowledge as an incentive for saving, investing, and minimizing debt.